Scientific Name(s): Rosmarinus officinalis L.

-Generally recognized as safe or used as food.
-Avoid dosages above those found in food because safety and efficacy are unproven.
-Known to have emmenagogue and abortifacient effects.
+Rosemary has generally recognized as safe (GRAS) status when used as food.
+Dosages above those found in food should be avoided because safety and efficacy are unproven.
+Rosemary may have emmenagogic and abortifacient effects.

 None well documented.

 Dermatitis, allergy, and photosensitivity to rosemary extracts or oil have been reported.
 Although case reports of seizures due to rosemary are lacking, the potential for toxicity exists, possibly due to the high camphor content found in rosemary oil.

 Information is limited.
 As with most essential oils, ingestion of large amounts can be toxic.

 R. officinalis grows as a small evergreen shrub with thick, aromatic leaves.
 The plant has small, pale blue flowers that bloom in late winter and early spring.
 Although rosemary is native to the Mediterranean, it is now cultivated worldwide, with more than 20 varieties described.
 R. officinalis should not be confused with bog rosemary (Andromeda polifolia) or marsh rosemary (Rhododendron tomentosum) from the heath family.Begum 2013, Duke 2002, Khan 2010, USDA 2020